refinedev/refine/README.md

 After many years of experience in developing B2B frontend applications and working with popular frameworks, we came up with a new approach to tackle this dilemma.
 This is how **refine** was born.

 **refine** is a collection of helper `hooks`, `components` and `providers`.
-They are all decoupled from your UI components and business logic, so they never keep you from customizing your UI or coding at your own pace.
+They are all decoupled from your UI components and business logic, so they never keep you from customizing your UI or coding your own flow.

 Whereas **refine** is totally _unopinionated_ about UI and logic, it's strongly _opinionated_ about three parts of your application: